 - Business 315 Management of Not-for-Profit Organizations

-- Business 475 Business Policy and Strategy.
-This is the culminating undergraduate experience for business students
+- Business 475 Business Policy and Strategy, the culminating undergraduate experience for business students

 - MOL 620 Interdisciplinary Leadership (graduate course)